srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     > **Note**:  This lab exercise is only intended to be an introduction to the IoT Hub service and get you more comfortable with the UI, so don't worry if you feel a bit overwhelmed at this point.
 We will be walking you through the process of configuring and managing your IoT Hub, devices, and communications as this course continues.

-### Exercise 4: Create an Device Provisioning Service using the Azure portal
+### Exercise 4: Create a Device Provisioning Service using the Azure portal

 The Azure IoT Hub Device Provisioning Service is a helper service for IoT Hub that enables zero-touch, just-in-time provisioning to the right IoT hub without requiring human intervention.
 The Device Provisioning Service provides the following: